Noughts + Crosses: Setting

-The series takes place in present-day London in an alternative history where 700 years prior, several nations in (what is in our world known as) West Africa combined to form the powerful Aprican Empire and went on to colonise Europe.
+The series takes place in present-day London in an alternative history where, 700 years prior, several nations in what is presently West Africa combined to form the powerful Aprican Empire and went on to colonise Europe.
 After a conflict known as the Great World War, control of Europe is split between different Aprican factions, with mainland Europe under control of the Malian Empire and the Moors, whereas Albion (comprising Great Britain and Ireland) and parts of Scandinavia remain under the thumb of the Aprican Empire.

 Russia and the Balkans remain in active conflict with the Aprican colonisers, although since the Great World War their national borders have been pushed back.
 The Ottoman Empire also exists, still controlling parts of Middle East.

 Albion appears to be a self-governing colony with its own (Cross) Prime Minister and executive leadership, an exclusively Cross police force, and a military only just opened up to a small number of Nought high-achievers.
 However, it is still accountable to the Aprican Empire based on the African continent.
 As of 1950, racial segregation is rigidly enforced in the colony between those of wealthy Aprican descent (known as Crosses or daggers) and the poorer native Europeans (known as Noughts or blankers).